mintoku/sb-serves/README.md

 For UCSB students looking for aesthetic services from other gauchos.
-See which of your classmates cut hair, do nails, trim brows, does lashes, etc!
+For finding the hidden talent of gaucho haircutters, nail techs, eyebrow threaders, lash experts and more!